-The following table lists the OP LTIP Units awarded to Mr. Herlihy, Mr. Smernoff, and Ms. Mumford that were unvested and outstanding as of December 31, 2018.
+The following table lists the OP LTIP Units awarded to Mr. Herlihy and Mr. Smernoff that were unvested and outstanding as of December 31, 2019.
 No discount has been taken to reflect risk of forfeiture or restrictions on transferability or conversion of OP LTIP Units.

-Stock F Stock Awards

-Name Number of OP LTIP Units That Have Not Vested Market Value of OP LTIP Units That Have Not Vested (1)

-JR Herlihy (2) 10,601 \$ 162,514

-Christopher Smernoff (3) 6,782 \$ 103,969

-Lisa Mumford (4) 9,496 \$ 145,574

-- (1) Value is determined by multiplying the number of unvested OP LTIP Units by \$15.33, the closing price for our Common Shares on the NYSE on December 31, 2018. - (2) OP LTIP Units are subject to forfeiture prior to December 11, 2019 in the case of 5,301 OP LTIP Units and December 11, 2020 in the case of 5,300 OP LTIP Units.
+1) Value is determined by multiplying the number of unvested OP LTIP Units by \$18.33, the closing price for our Common Shares on the NYSE on December 31, 2019.

+(2) OP LTIP Units are subject to forfeiture prior to December 11, 2020 in the case of 5,300 OP LTIP Units, December 13, 2020 in the case of 6,382 OP LTIP Units, and December 13, 2021 in the case of 6,381 OP LTIP Units.
 Subject to the forfeiture provisions, OP LTIP Units, may be converted, at the election of the holder or at any time at our election, into OP Units on a one-for-one basis.
-Subject to certain conditions, the OP Units are redeemable by the holder for an equivalent number of Common Shares or for the cash value of such common shares, at our election. - (3) OP LTIP Units are subject to forfeiture prior to December 11, 2019 in the case of 3,391 OP LTIP Units and December 11, 2020 in the case of 3,391 OP LTIP Units.
-Each OP LTIP Unit is convertible into an OP Unit on a one-for-one basis once the forfeiture restrictions lapse.
-Subject to certain conditions, the OP Units are redeemable by the holder for an equivalent number of Common Shares or for the cash value of such common shares, at our election. - (4) OP LTIP Units are subject to forfeiture prior to December 12, 2019 in the case of 5,886 OP LTIP Units and September 11, 2019 in the case of 3,610 OP LTIP Units.
+Subject to certain conditions, the OP Units are redeemable by the holder for an equivalent number of Common Shares or for the cash value of such Common Shares, at our election.

+(3) OP LTIP Units are subject to forfeiture prior to December 11, 2010 in the case of 3,391 OP LTIP Units, December 13, 2020 in the case of 3,687 OP LTIP Units, and December 13, 2021 in the case of 3,686 OP LTIP Units.
 Subject to the forfeiture provisions, OP LTIP Units, may be converted, at the election of the holder or at any time at our election, into OP Units on a one-for-one basis.
-Subject to certain conditions, the OP Units are redeemable by the holder for an equivalent number of Common Shares or for the cash value of such common shares, at our election.
-As previously disclosed, pursuant to her retirement agreement, the forfeiture restrictions on Ms. Mumford's OP LTIP Units will lapse according to schedule and she will make herself available to provide reasonable assistance to our Company during such period.
+Subject to certain conditions, the OP Units are redeemable by the holder for an equivalent number of Common Shares or for the cash value of such Common Shares, at our election.